schnurlos/wingup/curl/docs/cmdline-opts/proxy-tls13-ciphers.md

 This option is used when curl is built to use OpenSSL 1.1.1 or later, Schannel, wolfSSL, or mbedTLS 3.6.0 or later.

-Before curl 8.10.0 with mbedTLS or wolfSSL, TLS 1.3 cipher suites where set by using the --proxy-ciphers option.
+Before curl 8.10.0 with mbedTLS or wolfSSL, TLS 1.3 cipher suites were set by using the --proxy-ciphers option.